No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Static and axisymmetric geometries

 Notice that, although the redshift function does not depend on $\theta$, the whole metric is not spherically symmetric due to the functional dependence of $V$ on the angle $\theta$.
 This percolates to the Krestschman scalar which also depends on $\theta$:

-where $\mathcal{R}^4(R,\theta;M)$ is a function constructed from $M,R$ and $\sin\theta$, with dimensions of length to the fourth power:
+where $\mathcal{R}^4(R,\theta;M)$ is a function constructed from $M,R$ and $ \theta$, with dimensions of length to the fourth power:

-Clearly it displays a directional behaviour that is different from the Schwarzschild solution.
-For any value of $\theta \not \in \{0, \pi\}$ the Kretschmann scalar diverges as we approach $R \rightarrow 0$ since it has the behaviour
+Clearly it displays a directional behavior that is different from the Schwarzschild solution.
+For any value of $\theta \not \in \{0, \pi\}$ the Kretschmann scalar diverges as we approach $R \rightarrow 0$ since it has the behavior

 where $N$ is a positive number and we are omitting the subdominant term in the argument of the exponential.
-For $\theta \in\{0, \pi\}$ the Kretchmann has a different behaviour and actually vanishes as we approach $R \rightarrow 0$ since in that case it exhibits a behaviour
+For $\theta \in\{0, \pi\}$ the Kretchmann has a different behavior and actually vanishes as we approach $R \rightarrow 0$ since in that case it exhibits a behavior

-In both cases, the exponential behaviour dominates either to make the Kretschman scalar blow up or vanish.
+In both cases, the exponential behavior dominates either to make the Kretschman scalar blow up or vanish.
 The equipotential surfaces and the surfaces of constant Kretschmann scalar are depicted in Fig.~\ref{Fig:Curvatures_Redshift} (together with their Schwarzschild counterpart; see below).